Gerbil Vs Hamster

 Physical Features

-When it comes to the size Short is the word I would use for the stout-bodied hamster: short, stubby tail; short nose or snout; and short, stocky legs.
+When it comes to size short is the word I would use for the stout-bodied hamster: short, stubby tail; short nose or snout; and short, stocky legs.

 But when it comes to Gerbils, they are typically longer than hamsters with “long” being the key differentiating point.
 Gerbils have long, pointed noses, similar to a rat; long hind legs on which they love to stand and have comparatively longer tails.